Larissa-creator/super_glasses/content/docs/projects/super_glasses/_index.md

 The complete code of the first version can be found on the subpage [First version's code]({{< ref "v01_code" >}}).
 The code works the following way: The Arduino continuously listens whether the button has been pressed or not.
-If it has been, the pin position will be attached to the servo and then the servos move the wippers once down and up.
+If it has been, the pin position will be attached to the servo and then the servos move the wipers once down and up.
-Afterward the pin position will be detached.
+Afterward, the pin position will be detached.

 ### Second version with the ESP32